Originally Posted: 11/3/2010 | November 3rd, 2010

 My hosts ran an erotic art site.

-But at the same time very, very interesting, even if I couldn’t always relate.
+But at the same time, it was very, very interesting (even if I couldn’t always relate).

 One thing I’ve learned in my four years of traveling around the world is that people are essentially the same.
-Whether a person is American, Australian, Japanese, Thai, or Uzbek, people want the same thing: to be happy, be safe, have friends, do what they want, and enjoy life.
+Whether a person is American, Australian, Japanese, Thai, or Uzbek, people want the same thing: to be happy, to be safe, to spend time with friends, and to enjoy life.

 But I went because I wanted to go to learn not to make judgments.
 And while I won’t be moving to a commune or become a raw vegan anytime soon, what Reno reminded me was that the old adage about judging a book by its cover couldn’t be truer.